 C7.6.
-Safeguard the Environment.
+Environmental Protection

 Students demonstrate good citizenship by proactively engaging in conduct that conserves natural resources (e.g., recycle and re-use, using water and fuel conservatively) and protects the natural environment from unnecessary destruction and all forms of pollution.